5 Easiest steps to conceive using progesterone cream TTC:

 If you still have follicles left, they seem to respond to a few months of suppression with enthusiasm — the successful maturation and release of an egg.

-Dr. Lee’s patients, some of whom had been trying to conceive for years, had very good results conceiving with this method.
+Dr. Lee’s patients, some of whom had been trying to conceive for years, had excellent results conceiving with this method.

-To learn more about this type of application you can also, read Dr. Lee’s book “What Your Doctor May Not Tell You About menopause”.
-Putting page number and paragraph
+To learn more about this type of application, you can also, read Dr. Lee’s book “What Your Doctor May Not Tell You About Menopause.”

 There are two ways to use progesterone cream for PCOS.
 The first is the Suppression Cycle.